havadank/MyBachelor/README.md

 The ROS documentation regarding python versions, and changing it can be found here: https://wiki.ros.org/UsingPython3

-***
+# Finally

 Hope this guide is comprehensive enough.

-I have spent the better part of 3 days on getting the ROS side set up, so I decided it was way worth it to write a better guide than what I was given as a starting point.
+I have spent the better part of a week on getting the ROS side set up, so I decided it was way worth it to write a better guide than what I was given as a starting point.

+Between making many modifications, and swapping ROS version I am still not entirely where I want to be, but I am getting there.

 I have rewritten the parts that were decent, hopefully making them better, and added plenty more besides.

 Even then I know there will be issues that I have missed, but I hope there will be enough details to assist in troubleshooting, and make the process less painful.

-I left the original email where it was, so it should still be easy to contact the original creators (or me through them if needed) when this is finally merged back into the original repository.
+I left the original creators email below, where it was, so it should still be easy to contact them (or me through them if needed) when this is finally merged back into the original repository.

 Cheers and good luck.

 595489

+***

+If something is missing, don't hesitate to contact me at havar@dankel.com